The 2017 YSEALI Civil Society Development Fellows

 Program Funding: The United States government will cover all participant costs, including international travel; travel and ground transportation in the U.S.; meals; lodging; and cultural allowances.

 If you will be asked to host U.S. participants at your place of work, the program for the Americans will be at no expense to you or your organization.
 American participants will be provided all funds for hotels, meals and transportation.

 Program Requirements and Restrictions: Participants are expected to participate fully in the program.
 They are expected to attend all workshops and organized activities.
 The program is very intensive and there will be little time for personal pursuits unrelated to the program.
 This is not a tourism program but an intensive professional experience.
 However, please realize that this is a group project.
 Not every appointment will be specifically designed to your interests.
-Every appointment will contribute to overall understanding of economic empowerment issues.
-This is an inter-disciplinary programs specifically designed to bring together people from different backgrounds and professions in a shared goal of economic empowerment.
+Every appointment will contribute to overall understanding of NGO management and civil society issues.
+This is an inter-disciplinary program specifically designed to bring together people from different backgrounds and professions in a shared goal of civil society development.

 English Language Ability: All candidates must demonstrate English language fluency.
 The program is rigorous and demanding.
 Participants will be expected to handle reading materials in English and to be full and active participants in all seminar and panel discussions.
 English fluency is vital to a successful experience.

 Candidate Description and Qualifications: The participants are expected to be highly motivated professionals working in a civil society organization.
 All participants will have a good knowledge of English.
 We welcome applicants from both rural and urban areas, with little or no prior experience in the United States or elsewhere outside your home country.
 We welcome participants of all backgrounds.
 We encourage those with disabilities to apply as our program will accommodate such needs.